 In a previous life I was the Exadata UK Team Lead within Oracle Advanced Customer Services.
 I spent a lot of time installing, patching and generally talking about Exadata for UK customers, as well as training other Oracle engineers to support it.
 I also used to deliver high-level Exadata training to Oracle sales and delivery staff and the management teams – I wrote a presentation which involved hauling members of the audience up on stage and getting them to throw coloured plastic balls around to demonstrate the way that Smart Scan works.
 You had to be there.

-I know Exadata very well, both from the technical perspective and also in terms of what it’s actually like to try and implement at a customer site.
+I (once) knew Exadata very well, both from the technical perspective and also in terms of what it’s actually like to try and implement at a customer site.
 I have the utmost respect for the people in the Oracle Development organisation that created the product – and an equal amount of respect for those hardy souls in the Oracle Support and ACS organisations that go out there into the battlefield and perform miracles on a daily basis.

 And finally, the marketing of Exadata leaves me feeling slightly embarrassed.
 With thanks to Kevin Closson, here is just one of many great examples:

 Manufacturing resource planning (MRP) processes runs significantly faster.
 To quote Garmin, “Each day at 19:00 M-F we run the Garmin TSO/PMA Certification Set program.
 Before Exadata, the program took an average of 5 hours and 2 minutes to run.
 After Exadata, the program regularly takes 1 hour 25 minutes.
 By my calculations, that is a 475% improvement.”

 Reducing the runtime from 5 hrs 2 mins to 1 hr 25 mins is a 72% improvement.
 That is a fantastic achievement, truly an impact to be proud of.
 Why describe it as a 475% improvement?
 It just doesn’t make sense to me.